Market Analysis - Power Energy 2020

 Cost of Electricity

 Italy has one of Europe's highest concluding electricity prices.
 Inappropriate, unlike all other countries, price per kWh tends to be lower for lower consumption levels.
 This policy aspiration at encouraging energy saving .Higher final prices are also a consequence of the expanded use of natural gas, which is more expensive than other fossil fuels, and the expenses from renewable energy incentives, which is normal to reach a total expenditure of more than €10 billion in 2016.

 Major companies associated with power and energy

-We warmly invites all the participants from all over the world to attend the “4th International Conference on Power and Energy” (Power Energy 2020) at Las Vegas, USA during December 3rd - 4th, 2020.
+We warmly invites all the participants from all over the world to attend the “4th International Conference on Power and Energy” (Power Energy 2020) at Rome, Italy during December 1st - 2nd, 2020.
 The most interesting things happen at edges and boundaries, and so the aim of the conference is to demonstrate and examine different approaches in innovative power and energy.